Dilma Rousseff

 On September 7, 2011, the independence day of Brazil, thousands of people called on themselves through social networks and the media took to the streets in various cities of the country to demand that the government "stop stealing" and condemn in an exemplary manner.

 Dilma's response was to take the initiative and assume a policy of "fixing" (cleaning) that found great support from the population.
-During the first year of his government, seven ministers resigned under pressure from the Presidency, after allegations of corruption came to light, some of them linked to preparations for the 2014 Soccer World Cup In another act against corruption, eighteen officials Cabinet of the Presidency in Sao Paulo was removed from office by order of the President.
+During the first year of his government, seven ministers resigned under pressure from the Presidency, after allegations of corruption came to light, some of them linked to preparations for the 2014 Soccer World Cup.
+In another act against corruption, eighteen officials Cabinet of the Presidency in Sao Paulo was removed from office by order of the President.

 In that climate, on November 12, 2012, the first decision of the Federal Supreme Court (STF) for the mensalão took place, condemning José Dirceu, former president of the PT and Lula's right-hand man, to 10 years and 10 months from prison.
 Guilt was established in a split decision of six to four judges, in the midst of a public controversy among judicial officials, due to the lack of prior announcement to the other judges by the investigating judge.
 The Supreme Court finally sentenced 25 of the 37 defendants, who were joined by three deputies who were convicted without having been tried, a fact that generated a strong interdict between the Judicial Power and the Legislative Power.